 I entered 2021 with a mother who no longer remembers her family and has been moved into full-time care.

 I haven’t shared much about what we have gone through as a family – in a way because it didn’t feel like my story to tell.
-My dad has been the full-time caregiver and I am buffered by geography and the role of motherhood I am steeped in.
-Also, because how do you mourn someone who is still here?
-I felt like I had no right to do that.
+My dad has been the full-time caregiver and in a way, it feels like he carries the brunt.
+He does.
+I am buffered by geography and the role of motherhood.
+I am not on the front lines of the situation, so it never felt like mine to share.

 Over the years, it has felt like a slow grieving process as we watched her memories fade, her spirit fade, and eventually her classically stunning smile fade.
-There are lots of easy jokes to make about having someone dementia and it can make an entertaining character in a show – but to experience the slow death of a loved one and to keep hanging on for any sign that this could all be magically restored like in a Disney movie – really is an indescribable brand of misery that a family must tread through as they learn how to support and be sorrowful on a consistent basis.
+There are lots of easy jokes to make about the characteristic loopiness of a person with dementia and it can make an entertaining character in a show – but to experience the slow death of a loved one and to keep hanging on for any sign that this could all be magically restored like in a Disney movie – really is an indescribable brand of misery that a family must tread through as they learn how to support and be sorrowful on a consistent basis.
 I’m sure this is relatable to almost any family who must watch a disease slowly crumble away the person they knew into a shadow of who they once were.

 We have all had to rewrite the story on what we thought our family would look like as the years went on.
 Not only to see my dad wonder how to possibly give himself permission and desire to rewrite his story – but also to rewrite it as a multi-generational experience.